What Can You Do with an MPA?

-Not only does getting an MPA prepare you to secure careers in various public and nonprofit sectors, an MPA gives you the opportunity to specialize in specific areas of public policy where you can identify, evaluate, and remedy some of today’s most pressing challenges in public affairs.
+Not only does getting an MPA prepare you to secure careers in various public and nonprofit sectors, an MPA allows you to specialize in specific areas of public policy where you can identify, evaluate, and remedy some of today’s most pressing challenges in public affairs.

-At the Cornell Brooks School of Public Policy, we recognize that graduate school is an investment of time, money, and energy — but for that reason, we ensure that our rigorous academic programs produce ethical and marketable professionals who are well equipped to secure meaningful careers.
+At the Cornell Brooks School of Public Policy, we recognize that graduate school is an investment of time, money, and energy — but for that reason, we ensure that our rigorous academic programs produce ethical and marketable professionals who are well-equipped to pursue meaningful careers.

 What is an MPA?

 A Master of Public Administration is a rigorous, professional graduate degree for future leaders in public affairs and public policy.
 Compared to other post-graduate degrees, the MPA is far more interdisciplinary — drawing on fields like management, psychology, economics, and political science.

 The MPA’s interdisciplinary curriculum produces well-rounded, knowledgeable graduates with robust portfolios and networks.
 Equipped with the sought-after skills needed to enter the field of public affairs, these graduates go on to imagine solutions and implement strategies that solve problems in public policy.

 Graduates work in a wide range of federal, state, and local government agencies, nonprofits, private firms that interface with the public and nonprofit sectors, and international organizations, where they serve as executives, managers, analysts, and planners.